 Similar to anchor operators, partner operators receive funding from the government to keep early childhood education in Singapore affordable.
 Their fee caps are at $760 for full-day child care and $1,330 for full-day infant care.

 Choosing a child care centre with the right fit is important.
 The Early Childhood Development Agency (ECDA) has a comprehensive listing of child care centres in Singapore to help you choose the right one for you and your family.
 You can use ECDA’s Preschool Search Portal to find a preschool near you.

 Subsidies for parents

-Don’t get disheartened by the high costs of childcare in Singapore.
-In 2020, the government enhanced subsidies to make childcare more affordable for parents, for all eligible income tiers.
+Don’t get disheartened by the high costs of childcare in Singapore as there government subsidies to make childcare more affordable for parents, for all eligible income tiers.
 As long as your child is a Singapore citizen enrolled at an infant or childcare centre licensed by the ECDA, he or she can qualify for the following subsidies.
 You can also use ECDA’s subsidy calculator to find out the amount of subsidies you may be eligible for.